-To be honest, I wasn’t sure if I should write this post.
+To be honest, I wasn’t sure if I should write this specific post about clothing care.
 Elaborating about moths and mold isn’t that tempting.
 But then I thought how grateful I am that I can always turn to my mom.
 She knows everything about wardrobe maintenance and what to consider when storing seasonal clothes away for several months.
 And although she’d be delighted to answer all of your questions, I thought it makes sense to write down what I’ve learned.
-So here are our tips to protect your clothes from three common hazards:
+So here are my tips on how to protect your clothes from three common hazards:

 - Fabric moths

 Please note that all clothing care tips are based on my personal experience.
 None of them are intended to replace common sense or professional advice.
 Please use the recommendations at your own risk and adjust them to your individual needs.

 Fabric moths, specifically their larvae, are the enemy number one for wool or other natural hairs.
 The moths lay their eggs in such garments, and the larvae live on the fibers – leaving big holes in your most loved coat or sweater that hardly can be fixed.
 The best prevention is to wear your clothes regularly as moths love it cozy and quiet.
 A wool scarf, somewhere forgotten in the corner of your closet, though, can be the starting point for a big feast and extensive damage.

 Here are some ways to protect your clothes from these incredibly hungry uninvited guests: